DataFire/Integrations/integrations/generated/azure_batch_batchmanagement/README.md

 ### ImageReference
 * A reference to an Azure Virtual Machines Marketplace image or the Azure Image resource of a custom Virtual Machine.
 To get the list of all imageReferences verified by Azure Batch, see the 'List supported node agent SKUs' operation. `object`
   * id `string`: This property is mutually exclusive with other properties.
-The virtual machine image must be in the same region and subscription as the Azure Batch account.
-For information about the firewall settings for Batch node agent to communicate with Batch service see https://docs.microsoft.com/en-us/azure/batch/batch-api-basics#virtual-network-vnet-and-firewall-configuration .
+For Virtual Machine Image it must be in the same region and subscription as the Azure Batch account.
+For SIG image it must have replicas in the same region as the Azure Batch account.
+For information about the firewall settings for the Batch node agent to communicate with the Batch service see https://docs.microsoft.com/en-us/azure/batch/batch-api-basics#virtual-network-vnet-and-firewall-configuration.
   * offer `string`: For example, UbuntuServer or WindowsServer.
   * publisher `string`: For example, Canonical or MicrosoftWindowsServer.
-  * sku `string`: For example, 14.04.0-LTS or 2012-R2-Datacenter.
+  * sku `string`: For example, 18.04-LTS or 2019-Datacenter.
   * version `string`: A value of 'latest' can be specified to select the latest version of an image.
 If omitted, the default is 'latest'.

 ### InboundNatPool